ghadaezzat/zappy-web-application/README.md

 Tools
 ------------

-nodejs as back-end and angular 4 as front-end for the application
+nodejs as back-end and angular 4 as front-end for the application. mocha and chai in unit testing.

 Installation
 ------------